About the Multiple Mini Interview

 Generally speaking, an MMI is an interview format where each applicant attends numerous short interviews (‘stations’), each of which is conducted by different evaluators.
 Some of the short interviews may involve role-play situations where you are directed to act a part in a given situation (e.g., you are the doctor).
 Other stations may provide some information on a topic and after receiving a prompt, you are given a question(s) to answer.

-With the use of multiple stations, medical schools can gain a variety of opinions on a candidate and mitigate the risk of uncharacteristically strong or weak performances.
+With the use of multiple stations, schools can reduce interviewer bias by using multiple evaluators to assess candidates, and mitigate the risk of uncharacteristically strong or weak performances.
 In addition, the use of multiple stations is also conducive to testing on a wide range of topics and skill sets, from logical thinking to cultural sensitivity.

 The Use of Stations